-A second question concerns cross-national robustness.
-Although the multi-level models contain fixed effects for country, there is still the possibility that our findings are not robust across countries.
-This is a valid concern, particularly in light of variation in educational systems between early-track and late-track specialization and the fact that the educational resource schema was generated with data from the Netherlands, an early-track system.
-We address this concern along two paths.
-First, contemporary data from a late-track system produce similar results: A survey conducted by the authors in 2023 in the United States replicates (r = .84) the incidence of skills by field of education (Appendix E).
+particularly in light of variation in educational systems between early-track and late-track specialization and the fact that the educational schema was generated with data from the Netherlands, an early-track system.
+We address this along two paths.
+First, contemporary data from a late-track system produce similar results: A survey conducted by the authors in 2023 in the United States replicates (r = 0.84) the incidence of skills by field of education (Supplementary Appendix E).

-Second, we disaggregate the analysis by country (see Additional Doc Section G).
+Second, we disaggregate the analysis by country (see Section G on Dataverse).
 Field of education predicts GAL or TAN voting in Austria, Belgium, Denmark, Finland, Germany, Greece, the Netherlands, Norway, Spain, Sweden, and Switzerland.
 In France, field of education is signed in the expected direction, but not significant.
-We suspect that majoritarian electoral systems (including France, the UK, the US) increase the association of field of education with mainstream parties that, by virtue of electoral disproportionality, encompass GAL and TAN constituencies.12 In France, field theory tells us as much about voting for the mainstream left and mainstream right parties in the early 2000s than about voting for Les Verts or the Front National.
+We suspect that majoritarian electoral systems (including France, the UK, and the US) increase the association of field of education with mainstream parties that, by virtue of electoral disproportionality, encompass GAL and TAN constituencies.
+In France, field theory tells us as much about voting for the mainstream Left and mainstream Right parties in the early 2000s than about voting for Les Verts or the Front National.